 Some of the birds that call Riverwood home include: Wood ducks, mallards, common loons, great blue herons, spotted sandpipers, red-tailed hawks, ospreys, turkey vultures, great horned owls, blue jays, white-breasted nuthatches, dark-eyed juncos, northern cardinals, mourning doves, pileated woodpeckers, ruby-throated hummingbirds, and common nighthawks.
-A full list of common and notable species you could spot at Riverwood is available here.
+A full list of common and notable species you could spot at Riverwood is available for viewing or downloading below.

-The Riverwood Conservancy is fortunate to have two expert birders, Luc Fazio and Dan Salisbury, routinely volunteer their knowledge on bird hikes at Riverwood, as well as at J.C.
-Saddington Park in Port Credit.
-Bird Hikes happen throughout the year and are free for the public to attend.
-Have a look at our events calendar to register for an upcoming bird hike.
+The Riverwood Conservancy is fortunate to have expert birders volunteer their knowledge on bird hikes at Riverwood, as well as other parks and birding hotspots in the Greater Toronto Area.
+Guided birding walks happen throughout the year and open to the public and TRC Members alike.
+Have a look at our events calendar to register for an upcoming birding event.
 Be sure to dress for the weather and bring a pair of binoculars, if possible.

 Volunteers from The Riverwood Conservancy place bird food provided by Armstrong Milling in bird feeders along the Trek route throughout the year.
 The best times for birding along the Armstrong Wild Bird Trek are late fall, winter, and early spring.
 Birds are less reliant on the feeders in summer, but more nesting migrant species of birds can be seen.

 Our thanks to Armstrong Milling for their ongoing supports the Armstrong Wild Bird Trek at Riverwood.